 Head and Neck Cancer Overview

-Head and neck cancer are cancers which can develop in any part of the head and neck area.
-These are different malignant tumors that develop in or around the throat, larynx, nose, sinuses, and mouth.
+Head and neck cancer is, indeed, the term used to describe a number of different malignant tumors.
+However, these tumors develop in or around the throat, larynx, nose, sinuses, and mouth.

 Types of Head and Neck Cancer

-Pharynx: The pharynx (throat) is a hollow tube about 5 inches long that starts behind the nose and leads to the esophagus.
-It has three parts, the nasopharynx (the upper part of the pharynx, behind the nose), the oropharynx (the middle part of the pharynx, including the soft palate [the back of the mouth], the base of the tongue, and the tonsils), the hypopharynx (the lower part of the pharynx).
+Specifically, it has three parts: the nasopharynx (the upper part of the pharynx, behind the nose); the oropharynx (the middle part of the pharynx, including the soft palate [the back of the mouth], the base of the tongue, and the tonsils); and the hypopharynx (the lower part of the pharynx).

-Salivary glands: The major salivary glands are in the floor of the mouth and near the jawbone.
-The salivary glands produce saliva.
+The nasal cavity is the hollow space inside the nose.
+Salivary Glands Cancers: The major salivary glands are in the floor of the mouth and near the jawbone, and the salivary glands produce saliva.

 Causes of Head and Neck Cancer